pynklynn/notific8/README.md

 * Theme options (see CSS for built in themes)
 * Ability to make the notification sticky
 * Ability to set up custom settings for reuse without having to type them over and over
+* Ability to set which corner the notifications are shown in

 ## Usage